Ham Radio Buyer's Guide: How to Choose The Best ...

 Ham Radio Licensing

-- Technician Class: an entry-level license that grants transmitting privileges on the VHF and UHF bands used for local communication, and limited ham bands for global transmissions
+- Technician Class: The entry-level license allows transmission across VHF and UHF bands for local conversations and limited global bands.

 How to Learn Ham Radio

-- Help operators understand the radio spectrum, learn terminology such as MHz, bandwidth, and repeaters, and master communication methods like CW (for Morse Code) and PSK31 (for talking through computers).
+- Instructions on understanding the radio spectrum, terminology such as MHz, and communication methods like CW (Morse Code) and PSK31.

-- Connect amateur radio enthusiasts with local amateur radio clubs.
+- Connecting enthusiasts with local amateur radio clubs.

 The Different Types of Ham Radio